Adeilmo226/Adeilmo226.github.io/projects/BirthdayBot.md

 published: true
 labels:
   - Python
-  - Automation via cron scheduler
+  - Automation via
-summary: "I developed a python script that emails my friends and family automatically on their birthdays from my email with an customized birthday message."
+summary: "A python script that emails my friends and family automatically on their birthdays with an customized birthday message."
 ---

 <div class="text-center p-4">